OfficeDev/office-js-docs-pr/docs/reference/manifest/sourcelocation.md

 ---
 title: SourceLocation element in the manifest file
-description: 'The SourceLocation element specifies the source file locations for your Office Add-in.' ms.date: 03/16/2020
+description: The SourceLocation element specifies the source file locations for your Office Add-in. ms.date: 03/16/2020
 localization_priority: Normal
 ---